busraatasoy/python-mini-projects/04-Banker Roulette Game/README.md

 # 📂 Banker Roulette Game

-This folder contains the code script used for the **Banker Roulette Game** project.
+📌This folder contains the code script used for the **Banker Roulette Game** project.

 # 🎯 **Project Purpose**
 - The goal is to simulate a situation at a restaurant where a group of friends places their credit cards on the table, and the waiter randomly selects one card.